basho-labs/little_riak_book/en/06-notes.md

 ## Locks, a cautionary tale

-While assembling the *Writing Applications* guide, I tried to develop a data model that would allow for reliable locking without strong consistency.
+While assembling the *Writing Applications* chapter, I (John) tried to develop a data model that would allow for reliable locking without strong consistency.
 While that attempt failed, I thought it would be better to include it to illustrate the complexities of coping with eventual consistency than to throw it away entirely.